nrwl/nx/docs/generated/packages/nx/documents/show.md

  nx show projects
 ```

 Show all projects with names starting with "api-".
-The "projects" option is useful to see which projects would be selected by run-many.:
+The "projects" option is useful to see which projects would be selected by run-many:

 ```shell
  nx show projects --projects api-*